secretstartups/handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 | MSP Order Form                      | Managed Service Provider Transactions                                                                    |
 | Distributor Order Form              | Distributor Transactions                                                                                 |

-- If there is a **signed MSA** between the customer and GitLab, the **“MSA Effective Date” field** should be populated with the date of the MSA’s signature.
+- If there is a **signed MSA** between the customer and GitLab, the **"MSA Effective Date" field** should be populated with the date of the MSA's signature.
 If "MSA Effective Date" is populated on the quote object, the Order form will automatically generate with Acceptance Language that References the existing agreement.
 If it **is not populated** the language will default to Standard terms.

 - Add any preapproved legal language selections to the order form.
 Checking the box next ot the language selection will automatically generate an order form with pre approved legal language - no need for Deal Desk intervention.
 Selections are as follows: